 When it comes to burning wood efficiently there are a few requirements.
 First, you want to use a dry source of wood.
 With premium grade wood pellets you are guaranteed a moisture content below 10%.
 This means you can achieve a very high combustion temperature with little to no smoke.
 Not only does a minimal amount of smoke mean you are burning the wood as efficiently as possible, but it also means you’ll have minimal if any creosote build-up in the stove.
 I’ve been burning wood pellets in my pellet boiler for over a decade.
 While I inspect and clean the chimney every year, I’ve never had any issues with creosote build-up in the chimney.

 In the video above it is stated to only use premium grade hardwood pellets.
 You could try standard grade softwood pellets, however, I suspect that the higher ash content will block up the grate.
-Clarry also states to never use an open bag of wood pellets because they may have drawn moisture.
-If the wood pellets have been left in a humid enviroment this may be the case.
+Clarry also states to never use an open bag of wood pellets because they may have drawn moisture, sometimes described as wood pellets going bad.
+If the wood pellets have been left in a humid environment this may be the case.
 However, there is an easy way to test the quality of wood pellets.

-You can use wood pellets in any standard portable wood burner with a pellet basket, however, you will not achieve the same combustion results.
+You can use wood pellets in any standard portable wood burner with a pellet basket.
+However, you will not achieve the same combustion results.
 When you use a pellet basket you will get quite a bit of smoke before the fire gets going.
 With a gravity system, almost no smoke at all is produced, even at the start of combustion.
-The other obvious advantage with a gravity pellet hopper is that it’s feeding the fire for you.
+The other obvious advantage of a gravity pellet hopper is that it’s feeding the fire for you.
 With the Clarry portable pellet stove, you can get around 8 hours of heat from the gravity hopper before it needs filling again.

 Clarry originally developed their portable pellet stove over a decade ago for camping.
 However, since then its become apparent there is a growing demand for portable gravity-feed and non-powered pellet stoves, these uses include: